leohinojosa/spec/src/readme.md

 }
 ```

-The library includes an integrated Test Runner for Visual Studio and a standalone Console Runner as well.
+The library includes an integrated Test Runner for Visual Studio in a visx package and a standalone Console Runner exe as well.

 ##Assertion Libraries ##
 Spec does **not** include an assertion library, you can use whatever assertion library you feel more comfortable with.